Looking for a fulfilling career?

 Which program works best for you?

-Our Virtual Learning Circle BSW allows you to continue working and living in your home community, with the exception of two block weeks (one each year), which you'll take at our Calgary campus.
+Our Virtual Learning Circle BSW allows you to continue working and living in your home community, with the exception of two block weeks (one each year), which you'll take at our Calgary or Edmonton campus.
 Your practicum placement can also be arranged in your home community.

 How do I get in?